Police apprehend gun fabricator in Sokoto – The Sun Nigeria

 Tunde Omolehin, Sokoto

-The Police Command in Sokoto State have arrested one Ibrahim Alhassan, an alleged gun fabricator, for being in possession of two locally-made Revolver Pistol with 18 rounds of live ammunition.
+Sokoto State police command has arrested one Ibrahim Alhassan, an alleged gun fabricator for being in possession of two locally-made revolver pistol with 18 rounds of live ammunition.

-According to the Police Public Relation Officer, Assistant Superintendent of Police, Muhammad Sadiq, yesterday, said a team patrol attached to Sabon Birni Division, in Sabon Birni Local Government Area had, on April 2, at around 4:00pm arrested the suspect.
+According to the Police Public Relation Officer (PPRO), ASP Muhammad Sadiq the command team patrol attached to Sabon Birni division in Sabon Birni local government had on April 2, 2019, about 16:00 hours, arrested the suspect.

-He said the suspect, who is from from Runbukawa village in Niger Republic, confessed to have sold the two revolver pistols at Mailalle village, of Sabon Birni LGA, at the rate of N10,000 each, and confessed that he is the manufacturer of the said pistols.
+He said the suspect who hail from Runbukawa village in Niger Republic, confessed to have sold two of the revolver pistols at Mailalle village in Sabon Birni LGA, Sokoto State at the rate of N10,000 each and also confessed that he was the manufacturer of the said guns.

+Sadiq also said the police on April 3, 2019, recovered one Toyota Hilux belonging t Mr. Tabia Muller, Head of Technical Section Glo office, Sokoto, who was robbed by three armed men at his resident located at Bafarawa Estate in the state.

+“Upon receiving the information, a team of policemen went on the heels of the hoodlums; the latter had no option than to abandon the vehicle and run.”

 Leave a Reply